 The Aviva Community Fund supports causes that make a real difference.

-You put forward a project that benefits your community, and it could win funding.
+You put forward a project that benefits your community, and it could get funding.

-The Aviva Community Fund is up and running now in Canada, France, Hong Kong, Italy, Poland, Singapore, the UK, Vietnam, China and Ireland.
+The Aviva Community Fund started in 2009.
+Since then, it's run in Canada, France, Hong Kong, Italy, Poland, Singapore, the UK, Vietnam, China and Ireland.

 It’s not just about prize funds